coremedia-contributions/blueprint-faq/README.md

 # FAQ Extension

-This extension add FAQ functionality to your CoreMedia Blueprint.
+This extension adds FAQ functionality to your CoreMedia Blueprint.